manfredrunkel/healthint/README.md

-# Healthint (Microservices with WSDL/SOAP Integration)
+# Healthint (Micro services with WSDL/SOAP Integration)

-Healthint is a project that demonstrates how to use Microservices (using Spring Cloud libraries) while integrating Document with WSDL/SOAP Webservice.
+Healthint is a project that demonstrates how to use Micr oservices (using Spring Cloud libraries) while integrating Document with WSDL/SOAP Webservice.

+Other libraries:
+Netflix Zuul, Eureka, Load Ribbon

-Please take note of where each project correlates to Microservice architecture:
+Please take note of where each project correlates to Micro service architecture:

 ![alt tag](https://github.com/manfredrunkel/healthint/blob/master/micro.png)